This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Cerulean Blue is made of Cobalt Stannate, which is sometimes listed as Cobalt tin oxide or Oxides of Cobalt and Tin on the paint label.

-Somewhere in the B class for toxicity, cerulean does require careful handling and the precautions fitting for the category.
+PB35 is usually thought of as somewhere in the B class for toxicity, so cerulean does require careful handling and the precautions fitting for the category.
 It contains cobalt, so please see the Artist's Guide to Health and Safety for information about the hazards associated with cobalt pigments.
 The author's most recently updated writing can be found through her site.

 Resources